Idiosyntactix Strategic Arts and Sciences Alliance The Brand Name of the Media Revolution |

 2015:

-POWER and PROGRESS
+POWER and PROGRESS(Continuation)

 July 1996

-3. THE SHAPE OF WAR TO COME
+Edited by Patrick M. Cronin3.
+THE SHAPE OF WAR TO COME

 Technology itself determines neither the shape nor the outcome of wars.
 Operations, geography, strategies, and rules of engagements play a large role in determining what works and what does not.
 Merely to list a few of the major questions is to illustrate how many assumptions are needed for even plausible forecasting.